KIND OF GOLDEN – The Scheunenviertel

-A piece of Berlin’s cultural history in the middle of Mitte!
-Let’s stroll past historic venues and jazz of all kinds, such as the Berlin Ensemble, the Friedrichstadt-Palast or Clärchens Ballhaus!
+The culture of the barn district!
+Let’s stroll past historic venues of jazz among other things, such as the Berlin Ensemble or Clärchens Ballhaus!

 - starting in front of the Berliner Ensemble, Bertolt-Brecht-Platz 1, 10117 Berlin.
-The cultural history of Berlin in the middle of Mitte ends about 120 minutes later at Sophiensaele, Sophienstraße 18, 10178 Berlin,
+The way to the culture of the barn district ends about 120 minutes later at Sophiensaele, Sophienstraße 18, 10178 Berlin

-Berlin’s cultural history in the middle of Mitte – in the Scheunenviertel, the so-called underworld: Between 1918 and 1933, the Weimar Republic stumbled from one crisis to the next.
+The culture of the barn district, the so-called underworld: Between 1918 and 1933, the Weimar Republic stumbled from one crisis to the next one.
 She was controversial and had more enemies than friends.
-But all wanted to have fun, just in what way?
+But all of them were searching for distraction, just in what way?

-In the “slum district” of the city, the barn district, light girls were having fun with heavy boys and vice versa, or among themselves.
+In the “slum district” of the city, the Scheunenviertel, light girls allegedly were having fun with heavy boys and vice versa, or among themselves.
 Here were lots of little stories.
 And they became great theatre and and grandiose cabaret!

-But Berlin’s cultural history in the middle of Mitte had its downsides: it was especially threatened by anti-Semitism and its catastrophic effects!
-The majority of the inhabitants of the barn area had always been of Jewish origin and had built and shaped the district.
+the culture of the barn district howewer had its downsides: it was especially threatened by Anti-Semitism and its catastrophic effects!
+The majority of the inhabitants of the barn area had always been of Jewish origin.
+They had built and shaped the district.
 As cultural life in general!
 That gave rise to a lot of rumors and clichés.
+About creativity despite all.

-This part of Berlin’s cultural history gives a more differentiated view of what was going on.
+So therefore we try to take a more differentiated view on what was going on.

 See as well: KIND OF GOLDEN – The New West